Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Default:** `traditional`

 Use this setting to enable Hybrid Mode.
-This allows running some Kong nodes in a control plane role with a database and have them deliver configuration updates to other nodes running to DB-less running in a Data Plane role.
+This allows running some Kong nodes in a control plane role with a database and having them deliver configuration updates to other nodes running to DB-less running in a Data Plane role.

 Valid values to this setting are: